 These are commonly known as the narrow-winged damselflies, and there are 13 British species.
 Their adult body length ranges from 25 - 50 mm, and they contain the largest number of species in Northern Europe.
 The adults are usually red and black or blue and black.

 Above is Coenagrion puella, the Azure damselfly or Pond damselfly.
 Its wingspan is 41 mm and body length 33 mm.
 The adult flies from May to August.
 It is found near water meadows with lush grass, canals with abundant reeds, ditches and is one of the most common found in garden ponds.
 It is common in England and Ireland, but less common in Scotland.
 This one was just moulting into and adult.
 The female lays her eggs in the tissues of plants on the water surface.

-Megaloprepus caerulatus, above is found in the rainforests of central and south America from Mexico south to Bolivia.
+Megaloprepus caerulatus, the Helicopter damselfly, above is found in the rainforests of central and south America from Mexico south to Bolivia.
 It is the largest dragonfly alive today, and some males can have a wingspan of up to 19 cm, and an abdomen 10 cm long!
 Adult life span can be as long as 7 months.

 The adult feeds mainly on orb web weaving spiders, plucking them from their web while being careful to avoid getting tangled up.
 To do this they hover in front of the web before plucking the spider off with its legs.
 Then the damselfly returns to its perch, removes the spider's legs, and eats the body.